MonkWarrior08/AMC_AI_Assistant_Dataset/README.md

    - Batch size: 1

 ### 2. Vector Store Creation
-1. Upload your knowledge base to create a vector store storage
+1. Download the provided vectore data and upload on the OpenAI plaftform to create a vector store storage
-2. This will be used to enhance the assistant's response capabilities
+2. This will be used to enhance the assistant's response capabilities according to the AMC guideline.

 ### 3. Assistant Creation
 1. Go to the [OpenAI Platform](https://platform.openai.com/)